 Interesting William Gibson facts 1.
 William Gibson popularised the term ‘cyberspace’ in a short story of 1982.
 Defined as ‘the notional environment in which communication over computer networks occurs’, cyberspace first appeared in fiction in William Gibson’s 1982 story ‘Burning Chrome’ (no relation to Google Chrome, we’re told), a story about […]

-Search Results for five fascinating facts
+Search Results for "five fascinating facts"

-1. Plutarch effectively invented the genre of biography.
+Fun facts about a pioneering ancient writer 1.
+Plutarch effectively invented the genre of biography.
 Plutarch’s innovative approach to biography was to take two important figures – one from Greek civilisation and the other from the Roman empire – and compare and contrast their characters, fortunes, and outlooks.
 This is […]

 Fun facts about the Victorian novelist 1.
 A novel written by Victorian author Wilkie Collins when he was 20, titled Iolani and set in Tahiti, was eventually published in 1999.
 Written in 1844 but not published until 110 years after his death, Iolani: Or, Tahiti as It Was was Collins’s […]